ctzurcanu/virtues/docs/2trinity/love.md

 It is the love for an [Ethos](https://ctzurcanu.github.io/ethos/phylogeny/) (experienced together with its members) and the love received from an Ethos.

+### Karma and Dharma

+When an Ethos acquires Karma, it is by design good karma and is transformed into Dharma.
+Dharma does not obey the same laws as karma.

+- dharma is active rather than reactive
+- it is the medium of transactions for the Positive Golden Rule: an Ethos treats others (people and Ethoses) as it would like to be treated

+To illustrate the difference: the first action that created the universe could not have been in the realm of karma, because karma is reactive.
+It was a dharma and is proof that dharma obeys different laws than karma: it does not need priors.

+We live in a universe created out of an original Agape.

 ### Examples

 - loving God through prayer, worship, or surrender
 - loving Truth or Justice even when defending it has a personal cost
 - reverence for the intelligible order of the Universe
+- an Ethos offering hospitality or aid before receiving any prior benefit
+- an institution treating another person or Ethos as it would itself wish to be treated
 - a congregation experiencing and sustaining its religious ethos together
 - collective devotion through dhikr/zikir/davening, communal prayer, chanting, or sacred ritual
+- awakening Kundalini together (for example during Dynamic Meditation)
 - receiving guidance, meaning, and belonging from a living ethos
-- awakening Kundalini together (for example during Dynamic Meditation)

-## 2. Storge
-[Storge](https://en.wikipedia.org/wiki/Storge) or familial love refers to natural or instinctual affection, such as the love of a parent towards offspring and vice versa.

-### Examples

-- a parent comforting a frightened child
-- a child caring for an elderly parent
-- affection and protection between siblings
-- coworkers experienced as family
-- grandparents caring for their grandchildren
-- the bond between adoptive parents and their adopted child
-- attachment to one’s extended family, homeland, people, or species
-- protecting animals, ecosystems, or Life as one’s greater family

-## 3. Platonic Love - Eros for the Good
+## 2. Philia for the Good

-[Platonic love](https://en.wikipedia.org/wiki/Platonic_love) is a type of erotic/romantic love, and it concerns rising through levels of closeness to wisdom and true beauty, from carnal attraction to individual bodies to attraction to souls, and eventually, union with the truth.
-The sublimation of sexual love into Agape or Love for the Good.

-### Examples

-- being attracted to someone’s character, wisdom, or moral beauty
-- two people helping each other move from physical attraction toward Agape
-- loving someone without seeking sexual possession or gratification
-- supporting the beloved’s vocation even when it prevents a conventional relationship
-- contemplating physical beauty as an opening toward beauty of soul and universal Beauty
-- transforming erotic longing into shared philosophical, artistic, or spiritual creation

-## 4. Sexual Love - Eros for Pleasure

-[Sexual Love/Eros](https://en.wikipedia.org/wiki/Eros_(concept)) is sensual or passionate love, from which the term erotic is derived.
-Eros has also been used in philosophy and psychology in a much wider sense, almost as an equivalent to "life energy".
-The pleasure of giving pleasure to the other.

-### Examples

-- lovers taking pleasure in giving each other pleasure
-- consensual erotic intimacy expressing tenderness and trust
-- affectionate touch that strengthens the bond between partners
-- delighting in the beloved’s body without treating it as an object
-- partners learning and respecting one another’s desires and boundaries
-- sexual union experienced as mutual giving and receiving

-## 5. Love for Peers
-[Love for Peers/Philia of utility and pleasure](https://en.wikipedia.org/wiki/Philia), usually translated as "friendship" or affection, is of 3 types: the friendship of utility, the friendship of pleasure, and the friendship for the good (treated in part 6).
-The pleasure of being together in an ethos.

-### Examples

-- friends enjoying conversation, food, music, travel, or play together
-- teammates enjoying participation in the same sport
-- neighbors regularly helping one another
-- colleagues who trust and assist each other in shared work
-- members of a community enjoying its customs and celebrations
-- friends maintaining companionship through humor, hospitality, and shared memories
-- people exchanging skills or resources fairly while also valuing one another

-## 6. Love for a Teacher/Student

-[Love a for Teacher/Student/Philia for the good](https://en.wikipedia.org/wiki/Philia) is friendship for the good.
+[Love between a Teacher and Student](https://en.wikipedia.org/wiki/Philia) is friendship for the good.
 It is a friendship where both friends enjoy each other's company.
 As long as both friends keep similar characters and moral hierarchy, the relationship will endure since the motive behind it is the transfer of ethical knowledge and building common sense.
 This is the highest level of philia and might be called true friendship.
 The pleasure of evolving civilization (or an ethos) together.

 It also includes virtuous friendship between equals, because the roles of teacher and student may alternate.
 From the point of view of love, equality exists only through transactions between the parties.
 Without transactions, no relational equality can be established.
 When the transactions are unbalanced, the parties are unequal in the particular dimensions exchanged, even if the imbalance may later be corrected through further transactions.

 ### Examples